scale-docs/docs/list-your-token/fee-on-transfer-tokens.md

 > **= 56 tokens**

 # Changes needed to your Token's Smart Contract Code
-Equalizer is not a UniswapV2 fork, and its routers and pairs are slightly different.
+Scale.farm is not a UniswapV2 fork, and its routers and pairs are slightly different.

 you would need to make these small adjustments to your contract if your Token involves deployment to a LP on the DEX during its Constructor() call